 4. Professional Technical Qualifications or PTQs

-PTQs point to added professional training that are industry-specific to improving one’s expertise.
+PTQs point to added professional training that is industry-specific to improving one’s expertise.
 In particular, a few PTQs may need certifications that will prove the aspirant has completed accredited courses needed for the job.

 5. Mandatory Technical Qualifications or MTQs

 As the name suggests, MTQs refer to mandatory qualifications an applicant must have to qualify for the highly specialized position.
-In fact, you must have an extensive experience working with at least one applicable statutory provision.
+In fact, you must have extensive experience working with at least one applicable statutory provision.

 Why You Should Hire Professional Resume Writers

 The federal application process is rather a big step-up from regular ones to private firms.
-Aside from the long list of documents to complete, write also a more detailed resume with narratives that follow a format.
+Aside from the long list of documents to complete, also write a more detailed resume with narratives that follow a format.